jackw01/arduino-pid-autotuner/README.md

 # arduino-pid-autotuner
-Automated PID tuning using Ziegler-Nichols/relay method for embedded systems.
+Automated PID tuning using Ziegler-Nichols/relay method.

-Originally designed for Arduino and compatible boards, but does not rely on the Arduino standard library.
+Originally written for Arduino and compatible boards, but does not rely on the Arduino standard library.

 ## Disclaimer
-**This is an experimental project and is not guaranteed to work in every use case.
-If you don't know what this code is intended to do, you probably don't need to use it.
-This project is strictly for _tuning_ PID control loops and does not implement the PID control algorithm itself.**
+**Issues have been disabled on this repository due to too many off-topic questions about PID control in general or how to use this code.
+This project is a simple implementation of the algorithm described [here](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method) and is not guaranteed to work in every use case.
+If you don't know what this code is intended to do, you probably don't need to use it.**

 ## How does it work?
 `pidautotuner.h` and `pidautotuner.cpp` are fully commented to explain how the algorithm works.